KeXin95/kexin95.github.io/index.md

 # About me

-I'm currently pursuing my **Master of Science in Computer Science (MSCS) at Georgia Institute of Technology**, specializing in **Machine Learning**.
-My journey began with a strong motivation to address challenges in financial risk management, where I strive to develop innovative AI solutions to mitigate risks and enhance decision-making.
-Over time, I became deeply fascinated by the dynamic and decentralized nature of blockchain technology, which offers immense potential for secure and transparent financial systems.
+I am a Master of Science in Computer Science (MSCS) student at Georgia Institute of Technology, specializing in Machine Learning, with a strong focus on applying AI to financial risk management and security.
+My work involves developing innovative AI solutions to mitigate risks and enhance decision-making in fintech.
+Given my interest in enhancing security and transparency in financial systems, I am also exploring the potential of blockchain technology and how AI can be leveraged within it for risk management.
+I am eager to contribute to research opportunities in these areas.

-In parallel, I am actively exploring the interconnected nature of social media networks and transaction networks.
-Both systems share complex, dynamic structures that can reveal hidden patterns and relationships.
-By leveraging insights from social media analysis, I aim to uncover fraudulent behaviors, detect anomalies in transaction networks, and enhance the security of online payment systems.

-Drawing from my experience in fintech, I am passionate about advancing the field of AI-driven risk management.
-My work focuses on integrating data from diverse networks to build solutions that address real-world challenges in fraud detection and financial security.
-I am eager to contribute to research opportunities that align with these interests while continuing to grow and refine my expertise.

 ---

+## Teaching Experience

+- **Graduate Teaching Assistant** - Georgia Institute of Technology (Apr 2025 – Present):
+  Assisted in teaching CS7280 Network Sciences, where I conducted tutorials, graded assignments, mentored students.

 ## Previous work experiences

-- **Senior Data Scientist** - Advance.AI (Singapore): At Advance.AI, I focused on deploying machine learning models using **AWS Elastic Container Registry (ECR)**, ensuring scalability and seamless integration into production systems.
-I built an automated feedback loop leveraging **AWS S3** and **AWS Glue**, enabling continuous data updates and model retraining.
-To enhance trust and transparency, I provided explainability for model predictions using **LIME** and **SHAP**, helping stakeholders understand key decision factors.
-Additionally, I developed pipelines to monitor model performance and integrated real-time alerts into the company's communication platform, **Lark**, ensuring proactive issue resolution and improved operational efficiency.
+- **Senior Data Scientist** - Advance.AI (Singapore):
+  - Deployed machine learning models using **AWS ECR**, increasing deployment efficiency by 15%.
+  - Built an automated feedback loop with **AWS S3** and **AWS Glue**, reducing model retraining cycle from months to weeks.
+  - Provided explainability for model predictions using LIME and SHAP, enhancing stakeholder trust and facilitating model adoption by 20%.
+  - Developed pipelines to monitor model performance and integrated real-time alerts into Lark, resulting in a 25% reduction in critical incident response time.

 - **Data Scientist** - Jewel Paymentech (Singapore):
-  At Jewel Paymentech, I focused on fast prototyping and managing the end-to-end productionization of trained models for proof-of-concept (POC) purposes, supporting new business initiatives with quick and effective solutions.
-My responsibilities included **gathering requirements from stakeholders, developing entire ML systems, training text classification/anomaly detection models, and deploying them into production by containerised them into API/kafka consumer**.
-Additionally, I **built an in-house interactive dashboard using Bokeh**, which allowed the internal fraud team to effectively monitor and compare web content changes over time.
-Most of my projects were deployed using Docker, ensuring scalability and seamless integration.
+  - Led fast prototyping and end-to-end productionization of trained models for POCs, accelerating new business initiatives by 30%.
+  - Gathered requirements, developed full ML systems, and trained text classification/anomaly detection models, deploying them as APIs/Kafka consumers.
+  - Built an in-house interactive dashboard using **Bokeh**, enabling the fraud team to monitor web content changes and reduce manual review time from weeks to days.
+  - Containerized all projects using Docker, ensuring seamless scalability and portability.

 ## Education

 - Georgia Tech, Atlanta (Jan 2025 – Present):
-  Current student in **Master of Science in Computer Science (MSCS)**, Specialization in **Machine Learning**.
-Expected to graduate by end of year 2025.
+  - Master of Science in Computer Science (MSCS), Specialization: Machine Learning.
+  - Expected Graduation: December 2025
+  - Relevant Coursework:
+    1. CS7643 Deep Learning
+    2. CS7280 Network Sciences
+    3. CS7641 Machine Learning
+    4. CSE6242 Data and Visualisation Analysis
+    5. CSE6140 Computational Science and Engineering Algorithms
+    6. CS8803 Introduction to Blockchain

 - Nanyang Technological University, Singapore (Aug 2014 – May 2018):
-  I graduated from NTU with a **Bachelor of Science (Honours) in Mathematical Sciences**, Minor in **Computing and Data Analysis**.
+  - Bachelor of Science (Honours) in Mathematical Sciences, Minor: Computing and Data Analysis.
+  - Relevant Coursework:
+    1. Algorithms and Computing I, II, III (MH1401, MH1402, MH2401)
+    2. Introduction to Computational Thinking (CE1003)
+    3. Probability and Introduction to Statistics (MH2500)
+    4. Stochastic Processes (MH3512)
+    5. Introduction to Data Science (CE9010)
+    6. Data Structures (CZ1007)

 ---